ge3224/switchback/README.md

 Switchback draws inspiration from [Inertia.js](https://inertiajs.com) but is designed specifically for vanilla TypeScript projects.
 Key differences:

-- **No framework dependency** - Works with just-jsx instead of requiring React/Vue/Svelte
+- **No framework dependency** - Works with vanilla DOM or any rendering approach
 - **Minimal** - ~300 lines you can audit vs thousands
 - **Vendorable** - Designed to be vendored via git submodules
 - **Server-agnostic** - Works with any backend that can return JSON